Tharushiwijesinghe/Personal-Website/README.md

 🍽️ TaST - Authentic Sri Lankan Cuisine

 Welcome to TaST, a beautifully designed restaurant website that brings the authentic Sri Lankan culinary experience to the heart of Down-South.
-Built with HTML, CSS, and Bootstrap, this project features a responsive hero slider (carousel) to showcase the restaurant's offerings.
+Built with HTML, CSS, and Bootstrap, this project features a responsive hero slider to showcase the restaurant's offerings.

 🚀 Features

 ✅ Bootstrap Carousel – Dynamic image slider for showcasing dishes ✅ Responsive Design – Works seamlessly on all devices ✅ Modern UI – Clean and stylish interface

-✅ Call to Action (CTA) – Reservation button for easy booking 🛠️ Technologies Used
+🛠️ Technologies Used

     HTML5